Arthur MacArthur Jr.: Personal life

 On September 5, 1912, while addressing a reunion of the 24th Wisconsin veterans in Milwaukee, MacArthur was suddenly and fatally stricken by an apoplectic attack (now known as a stroke).
 As MacArthur recounted "one of the most remarkable scouting expeditions of the war", he told his men, "Your indomitable courage...", then halted his speech with the words, "Comrades, I am too weak to go on".
 He sat back down and collapsed, dying moments later.
 A young medical intern, serving as a waiter at the banquet, pronounced him dead on the platform.
 Dr. William J. Cronyn, the Surgeon-General of the Grand Army of the Republic for the State of New York, and a veteran of the Civil War in the 30th Michigan, was also present and called Mrs. MacArthur but was unable to tell her of the General's death over the phone.

 Both Mrs. MacArthur and Major General Charles King, a retired officer and close friend of MacArthur, carried out MacArthur's final wishes to not be dressed [buried] in his uniform and for the funeral service to be 'utterly devoid' of military display.
 Except for MacArthur's two sons, the only active military officer present at the funeral was a solitary colonel from a nearby fort.
 Finally, per MacArthur's final wishes, he was interred in a cemetery in Milwaukee rather than in Arlington National Cemetery.
 He was originally buried in Milwaukee on Monday, September 7, 1912, but was moved to Section 2 Gravesite 856-A of Arlington National Cemetery in 1926.
 He is buried among other members of the family there, while his son Douglas chose to be buried in Norfolk, Virginia, the hometown of his mother, Mary Pinkney Hardy, and the site of the Hardy family home Riveredge.

 The Military Order of the Loyal Legion of the United States prepared and printed a eulogy praising MacArthur's military record and extolling "his fervent patriotism, his unshaken loyalty, his silent and soldierly acceptance of conditions little looked for in view of his great services and exalted rank".

-For some reason, Mrs. MacArthur was only granted a pension of $1,200.00/year, less than half of the $2,500.00/year for widows of all other lieutenant generals.
+For some reason, Mrs. MacArthur was granted a pension of only $1,200.00/year, less than half of the $2,500.00/year for widows of all other lieutenant generals.
 Attorney and family friend James Flanders led a long but successful fight to get Mrs. MacArthur the same pension as the others.